trisasnava/koifish/docs/src/contribution/docs.md

 5. Read [![Code of conduct](https://img.shields.io/badge/code%20of%20conduct-orange?style=for-the-badge&color=%23E5531A)](./CODE_OF_CONDUCT.md)
    and [![Sign the CLA](https://img.shields.io/badge/Sign%20the%20CLA-orange?style=for-the-badge&color=%23E5531A)](./CLA.md)

-6. Run `mdbook serve docs` and to preview docs
+6. Run `mdbook serve DOCS` and to preview DOCS

 7. Submit a pull request(PR)